Copenhagen to Stockholm in 5h15 from 254 SEK (€28)...

 -

-You can check train times & fares and buy tickets between Stockholm, Gothenburg, Malmö, Copenhagen & Oslo at either of the following websites:
+You can check train times & buy tickets between Stockholm, Gothenburg, Malmö, Copenhagen & Oslo at the following websites:

-- Omio, Omio.com (formerly GoEuro.com) which links to SJ's system, same prices as SJ, quick & easy to use, trivial booking fee, no problem with overseas credit cards, you can pay in various currencies including Swedish Kr, £, € and $.
+- Omio.com links to SJ's system, same prices as SJ, quick & easy to use, small booking fee, no problem with overseas credit cards, you can pay in various currencies including Swedish Kr, £, € and $.

-- SJ's own site www.sj.se, no booking fee, you pay in Swedish Krona, you can usually choose a specific seat from a seating plan, but it can sometimes be fussy with overseas credit cards.
-For step-by-step advice on using sj.se, click here.
+- www.sj.se is SJ's own website, you pay in Swedish Krona, you can usually choose your seat from a seat map, but it can sometimes be fussy with overseas credit cards.
+For advice on using sj.se, see here.

 -

-These sites can sell SJ's cheap advance-purchase fares, beware of rail ticketing agencies who have no connection to SJ's system so can only sell .
+These sites can sell SJ's cheap advance-purchase fares, beware of rail ticketing agencies who have no connection to SJ's system so can only sell expensive full-flex fares.